 He played a key role in developing and was the Senior Executive Manager of the Australian Greenhouse Office, the Australian Government’s first dedicated climate change mitigation organisation.
 He was Division Head, Energy Efficiency Policy Analysis, at the International Energy Agency in Paris.
 He worked for energy business, Aurora Energy, as Executive Manager, Strategy & Regulation; and as Deputy Secretary for Infrastructure, Energy & Resources in state administration.

 Prior to establishing Strategy.
 Policy.
 Research., Philip led the Carbon & Energy Team for consulting engineers, pitt&sherry.
-Over nine years, he delivered more than 330 projects for clients including:
+Over the last decade, he and his colleagues have delivered more than 500 projects for clients including:

 - Australia’s G20 Secretariat